 1/2 teaspoon fresh ground black pepper

-Fresh herbs like chopped chives, parsley or mint for serving
+Fresh herbs like chopped chives, parsley or mint, optional

 Directions

-1Heat the oven to 425 degrees Fahrenheit and line a large baking sheet with parchment paper or a silicone baking mat.
+1Preheat the oven to 425°F (218°C).
+Line a large baking sheet with parchment paper or use a silicone baking mat.

-2Chop the potatoes into 1-inch chunks, and then add to a medium bowl along with the oil, salt, pepper and smoked paprika.
-Toss well, and then tumble the seasoned potatoes onto the prepared baking sheet.
-Spread the potatoes out into one layer.
+2Chop the potatoes into 1-inch chunks and add them to a medium bowl along with the oil, salt, pepper, and smoked paprika.

 Adam and Joanne's Tips

-- Smoked Paprika is made from dried and smoked pimiento peppers.
-It adds a deep smoky aroma and flavor.
-Unless noted on the packaging, it isn’t typically hot (spicy) and instead is mild and a bit sweet.
+- Smoked Paprika: Adds a deep, smoky aroma and flavor.
+Unless noted on the packaging, it isn’t typically hot (spicy) and is mild and sweet.

-- Silicone baking mat: We love using our baking mat when roasting vegetables in the oven since nothing sticks to it and it is easy to clean.
+- Silicone baking mat: We love using it when roasting vegetables in the oven since nothing sticks to it, and it is easy to clean.
 There are a variety of brands to choose from.
 The one shown in the photos and video is from Silpat.
+It helps with browning and crisping up the potatoes.

 These are delicious and so easy!
 They are one of my go to sides.
 Love your recipes.
 Thank you!